 - When you’re ready to serve, you may need to run the molds under warm water until the popsicle releases from the mold.

-Raw & unfiltered local honey can work its way into countless recipes, but our favorites are always the easy ones.
-These three fun, simple recipes make great replacements for sugar-loaded store-bought treats, getting their sugar from all-natural local honey.
-You can give each one that special home-cooked flavor by using your favorite local varietal honey from across the U.S.
+Raw & unfiltered honey can work its way into countless recipes, but our favorites are always the easy ones.
+These three fun, simple recipes make great replacements for sugar-loaded store-bought treats, getting their sugar from all-natural honey.
+You can give each one that special home-cooked flavor by using your favorite varietal honey from across the U.S.

 Honey & Peanut Butter Cheerio Bars